-The Ensatina salamanders of California form a living ring species, revealing how asymmetric love lives and evolutionary misfires can teach us about speciation.
+The Ensatina salamanders of California form a living ring species, where asymmetric mate choice and pheromones reveal reinforcement and speciation in real time.

 Endogenous retroviruses are ancient viral stowaways in our DNA.
 Humans and chimps share ERVs in the same genetic locations—an impossibility by chance.
 These viral fossils are stunning evidence of common ancestry and evolution's undeniable fingerprints.